jywu20/Notes/Linguistics/English/CGEL.md

 Reading note of Comprehensive Grammar of English Language
 ======

+This is a reading note of Quirk 1985, with some commentaries with regard to its implication in generali linguistics.

 # Terms and definitions

 We first do a brief sketch of the description framework of CGEL.
 Many terms have [different meanings](../general-linguistics/methodology/grammar-focus.md#note-on-terminology) in descriptive grammar and in formal generative grammar, and from the terminology used we can also see how authors organize the grammar.

 - **Verb phrase** means predicate complex, not [V O] (see Sec.
 2.3) Though the generative [ Aux1 [ Aux2 ... ] ] analysis can also be seen in, for example, Fig. 3.21
-- But **predicate** means V plus O
+- But **predicate** means V plus O, while in basic linguistic theory (BLT), *predicate* means *verb phrase*
 - The term **preposition phrase** is used, as opposed to Dixon's advice.
-But now I find Dixon's argument is interesting, because in a clause "I was in that house yesterday", obviously the copula complement is "in that house" as a whole, and by no means I am exactly that house.
+But now I find Dixon's argument is interesting and persuasive, because in a clause "I was in that house yesterday", obviously the copula complement is "in that house" as a whole, and by no means I am exactly that house.
 Well, Dixon may argue that [that house] is in a locative case, similar to Latin locative ablative, and the structure of the sentence is
   > was<sub>copula, past tense</sub> I<sub>CS</sub> [in that house]<sub>Locative</sub>